NaluCFD/Nalu/docs/source/theory/boundaryConditions.rst

 ~~~~~~~~~~

 For continuity, the boundary mass flow rate must also be computed.
 This
-value is stored and used for the other equations that require advection.
+value is stored at all integration points and used for the other equations
-The same formula is used for the pressure-stabilized mass flow rate.
+that require advection.
+Ideally, this expression will be a function of the
-However, the local pressure gradient for each boundary contribution is
+specified open boundary pressure and the local and projected pressure
-based on the difference between the interior integration point and the
+gradient to allow for complete mass continuity.

-user-specified pressure which takes on the boundary value.
-The interior
+For the edge-based scheme, the same formula is used for the pressure-stabilized
-integration point is determined by linear interpolation.
-For CVFEM, full
+mass flow rate.
+However, the local pressure gradient for each boundary
-elemental averaging is used while in EBVC discretization, the midpoint
+contribution is based on the difference between the interior integration
-value between the nearest node and opposing node to the boundary
+point and the user-specified pressure that takes on the boundary value.
+The
-integration point is used.
-In both discretization approaches,
+interior integration point, which serves as the interior stencil pressure value,
-non-orthogonal corrections are required.
-This procedure has been very
+is determined by linear interpolation between the boundary and opposing interior node.
-important for stability for CVFEM tet-based meshes where a natural
+In this formulation, a correction for non-orthogonality between the edge- and
-non-orthogonality exists between the boundary and interior integration
+exposed area normals is included.
+Such non-orthogonality can be found naturally
-point.
+in Tet4, Wedge6, and Pyramid5 elements.

-For wind energy applications, the usage of the standard open boundary mass flow
+For CVFEM, the following expression, which is very similar to the interior expression,
-rate expression, which includes pressure contributions, is not appropriate due
+is used at open boundaries,

-to complex temperature/buoyancy specifications.
-In these cases, a global
+\dot m = \left(\bar{\rho} \hat{u}_i + \tau G_i \bar{P}
-correction algorithm is supported.
-Specifically, pressure terms are dropped at
+  -\tau \frac{\partial \bar{P}}{\partial x_i}\right) n_i\, dS
-the open boundary mass flow rate expression in favor or a pre-processing
+  + \gamma \frac{\tau}{L} \left( p_{bip} - p_{bc}\right), dS.

-algorithm that uniformly distributes the continuity mass flow rate (and possible
+The above expression includes an extra penalty term that is based on the
-density accumulation) "error" over the entire set of open boundary conditions.
+difference between the degree-of-freedom pressure and specified pressure boundary
-The global correction scheme may perform well with single open boundary
+value that are both evaluated at the boundary integration point.
+This expression
-condition specification, e.g., multiple inflows with a single open location,
+is based on recent energy stable approaches deduced for Laplace systems; the value of
-however, it is to be avoided if the flow leaving the domain is complex in that a
+:math:`\gamma` is taken to be 2.
+In the above expression, the projected nodal gradient
-simulation includes multiple open boundary conditions.
-A complex situation might
+uses the specified pressure value while the local pressure gradient is based on the
-be an open jet with entrainment from the side (open boundary that allows for
+current values of pressure at all nodes within the element that holds the exposed
-inflow) and a top open that allows for outflow.
-However, a routine case might be
+boundary face.
+The scheme has been shown to be design-order (see upcomind Domino et al.,
-a backward facing step with a single inflow, side periodic, top wall and open
+2019, Comp. & Fluids).

-boundary.
-Not that the ability for the continuity solve to be well conditioned
+Note that the ability for the continuity solve to be well conditioned
 may require an interior Dirichlet on pressure as the open pressure specification
 for the global correction algorithm is lacking.
 In most cases, a Dirichlet
 condition is not actually required as the NULL-space of the continuity system